 I cannot remember a crazier roller coaster ride in a very long time.
 Such hopeful highs and such crushing lows.
 Perhaps the election results thrilled you, left you in despair, or had little impact at all.
 For me – it has been a week.
 A year.
 An 18 months.

-Watching the results that night, I could feel the tension building, sense the creaking car chugging up the completely exposed rails.
+Watching the results last week, I could feel the tension building, sense the creaking car chugging up the completely exposed rails.
 It’s often the rhythmic click-click-click, as the ascent continues, that is the scariest.
 I may not have been on this exact ride before (who has? who could’ve ever imagined it?) but my gut has a growing sense of what’s coming.
 The free-fall that is about to happen.
 The floor that is about to drop out from under me.
 That’s when I start having the irrational yet still calm thoughts of, “I’d like to get out now, please.”

 “Hello?
 Yes, please cancel my ride, I’ve changed my mind.”

 Only no one is there, and the apex has been reached so there’s nowhere to go but down.
 Crashing down.
 And crash, I did.